David-Durst/embeddedHaskellAetherling/README.txt

         i.
 Lseq (section 3 of paper) - each unit test is written in the shallow embedding of Lseq in Haskell.
             1. See section 7 of the paper for the discussion and references on shallow and deep embeddings.
             1. See "single_map" in Test_Slowdown.hs for an example Lseq program.
 Note that mapC is polymoprhic over sequence length, so com_input_seq is used to specify the input sequence length.
 The rest of the sequence lengths are then inferred by Haskell's type checker. ii.
-Lst (section 4 of paper) - each test has a _ppar variable which contains different Lst versions of the program at different throughputs. iii.
+Lst (section 4 of paper) - each test has a _ppar variable which contains different Lst versions of the program at different throughputs.
+The step-by-step instructions explain how to interact with these variables. iii.
 Rewrite Rules (section 5 of paper) and Scheduling (section 6 of paper) - the _ppar variable produces the Lst versions by calling "compile_with_throughput_to_expr".
         One such variable is "single_map_ppar" in Test_Slowdown.hs.
         This function calls code in "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Rewrites/Sequence_To_Partially_Parallel_Space_Time/Rewrite_Expr.hs" which implements the scheduler using the rewrite rules.